MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 ::: moniker range="azure-devops-2019"

 > [!NOTE]
-> The ability to restrict modification of work items based on a user or group is only supported with the On-premises XML process model at this time for on-premises Azure DevOps.
+> For Azure DevOps Server 2019 and earlier versions, you can only restrict modification of work items based on a user or group with the On-premises XML process model.

 ::: moniker-end

-::: moniker range="<= azure-devops-2019"
+::: moniker range="< azure-devops"

 For the [On-premises XML process model](../../reference/on-premises-xml-process-model.md), you can customize work item types to support these restriction requests:
 - Restrict who can create or modify a work item